abhishek-kumar-code/Redfish_Public/SchemaGuideInput.md

 ### Order of Members

-Collections are arrays of oData objects.
-The oData objects contain IDs of resources.
+Collections are arrays of OData objects.
+The OData objects contain IDs of resources.

 The order in which Members exist in a collection is deterministic, but the members are not sorted.
 In other words, assuming that the members have not changed since the last request, the order in which memebrs are returned will be unchanged.
 The order of the members will not be sorted by any specific criteria.